 As stated previously, there are plenty of soundbar options available to home theater owners.
 However, one of the options most commonly confused with the soundbar is the sound base.

-A soundbase if very similar to a soundbar in that it is an all-in-one surround sound solution.
-(In fact, you might consider it the next wave of soundbar technology.)
-However, soundbases are typically larger – most notably deeper and thicker.
+A soundbase is very similar to a soundbar in that it is an all-in-one surround sound solution, however, there are a few other differences and similarities you should know about (our guide).
+With that in mind, you might consider it the next wave of soundbar technology despite their differences.
+One difference is that soundbases are typically larger – most notably deeper and thicker.

-Unlike a soundbar designed to be mounted on a wall, the soundbase is designed to sit under the television.
+Unlike a soundbar designed to be mounted on a wall, whether vertically (our tutorial) or horizontally, the soundbase is designed to sit under the television.
 Strong enough to carry the weight of modern televisions, the soundbase offers more robust speaker drivers and better built-in amplification due to its larger size.

 A 4.1 channel soundbar offers increased quality when compared to a 3.1 version, without adding options for surround sound speakers, like the 5.1 channel model.
 Typically, a 4.1 channel soundbar will include two frontal speakers instead of a single central one.